 High risk merchants looking for a payment processor need to know the factors that tag them as ‘high-risk’.
-The next step is to look for the right payment service provider that will easily approve them for a high risk merchant account.
+The next step is to look for the right payment service provider that will easily approve them for a high risk credit card processing services.

 Here are the 15 largest high risk industries that need payment processing.
 Each industry has valuable tips on how to minimize the risks associated with their online payment process.
 Helping merchants understand the problems they face so they can be approved for high risk merchant processing.

 Businesses tagged as high risk are not just limited to the most common profitable yet negative-reputation industries.
 This includes such businesses as adult, firearms, and nutraceuticals.
 Some businesses are considered high risk, but are not classified as one of the industries below.
 This can be due to the payment processing practices that raise concerns with the financial institutions.

 What Are the Most Common Examples of High Risk Merchant Activities?

 Any of these examples could violate underwriting guidelines and prevent account approval: